larsvilhuber/transparency-statistical-agencies/07-wrapping-up.md

 - May want to provide greater transparency into the **production process**.
 - May need to do more for **long-term, unbiased preservation** of input data, output products, and code/software to link the two.
-- May want to start with the low-hanging fruit: dashboards and fully public processes.
+- May want to start with the low-hanging fruit: *dashboards and fully public processes*.

 ## Coherence with stated principles

-The emerging consensus is fully in line with the decades-strong principles of statistical agencies:
+The emerging consensus is fully in line with the **decades-strong principles** of statistical agencies:

 ## Greater trust by the public?